-In February 2021 event organisers will invite their members and the local community to explore the question:
+Session 1 of aRoundTable 2021 was held on 30 March, when event organisers and the local community were invited to explore the question:

 "How might we use Circular Economies principles and practice to help rebuild economies and create jobs in the wake of the COVID-19 Global Pandemic?"

-Local organisers around the world will invite a range of different stakeholders - local governments, companies, citizens, NGOs - in an online session to map problems facing their communities, existing solutions, and key gaps and areas to address.
+Local organisers around the world brought together a range of different stakeholders - local governments, companies, citizens, NGOs - in an online session to map problems facing their communities, existing solutions, and key gaps and areas to address.

 In this fourth event, project teams will connect with key-decision makers, policymakers, and stakeholders to get feedback and develop a plan for the scaling and implementation of their ideas.